sde-skills/beta.sdeskills.com/30day-challenge/day1.md

 ---
 [April 30d Coding Challenge](/30day-challenge/) > Tic-Tac-Toe I

-# About 30-Day Coding Challenge
+# Day 1 - Tic-Tac-Toe I

 TTT is a two player game with a 3x3 grid.
 First player picks an open square and puts a X, the second player draws an O. Players take turns till one of the players wins (gets the of the marks in a row).
 Game is a draw when all 9 squares are filled up without a winner.